-Chosen as the pick of the bunch from our Sunshine Coast apiaries, our A-grade fresh comb honey is selected for its purity, colour, flavour & most importantly, its delicate wax density, ensuring the softest, most delectable mouth-feel for when you pair this premium product with any range of delicious accompaniments.
+Chosen as the pick of the bunch from our Regional and Suburban apiaries, our A-grade fresh comb honey is selected for its purity, colour, flavour & most importantly, its delicate wax density, ensuring the softest, most delectable mouth-feel for when you pair this premium product with any range of delicious accompaniments.

 Export-level, premium virgin honeycomb.

 From our retail slabs to our full-frame combs, our honeycomb is a statement piece on any cheese board or seasonal menu.
 Available in a variety of sizes, it's the perfect feature for your next private event, or simply slathered over crumpets at home.